mattia-marini/ReaperLink/README.md

 # ReaperLink
-~~Simple~~ Not so simple lua script to link fx parameters across different tracks in reaper.
+Lua script to link fx parameters across different tracks in reaper.

 ## Installation
-Install like any other script.
-The only note is that you should put the `__startup.lua` file in the script folder if you want the background syncing task to automatically start on reaper lanuch
+You can install this adding [this repo] in ReaPack, or manually:

-1. Put `Marini_ReaLink_Background.lua` and `Marini_ReaLink_Ui_Toggle.lua` wherever you want (script folder or subdirectory)
+1. Put `Marini_ReaLink_Background.lua`, `Marini_ReaLink_Ui_Toggle.lua` and `Marini_ReaLink_Toggle_Autostart.lua` wherever you want (script folder or subdirectory)
-2. Put `__startup.lua` <b>in the script folder</b>, inside the reaper resource path (<i>Options -> Show REAPER resource path in explorer/finder...</i>)
-3. Add the scripts in reaper (<i>Actions -> Show action list...</i>)
+2. Add the scripts in reaper (<i>Actions -> Show action list...</i>)

-4. Restart Reaper and you are now ready to go!
-You should use the `Marini_ReaLink_Ui_Toggle.lua` command to show/hide the plugin GUI, either through shortcut or putting it in a toolbar
+## Usage
+1. Start the background syncing task with `Marini_ReaLink_Background.lua`.
+Open/close ui with `Marini_ReaLink_Ui_Toggle.lua`*.
+Add/remove links from the UI
+2. If you want to avoid needing to start the background task on each startup, run `Marini_ReaLink_Toggle_Autostart.lua`.
+Disable this behaviour with the same action
+3. Open UI, select the 2 tracks on which you want the FX params to be linked, press link.
+To unlink, select the track pair on the script UI and press the "-" button

+*note that in order for the UI to show you need to have `Marini_ReaLink_Background.lua` running

 You can find more detailed instruction in the pdf in this repo